EdWordy/Nota-Lang-Spec/README.md

 -Ver 0.3 contains the working prototype models of the lang.

--Model 3.6.1 B for C# and model Cpp02 for C++ are the best available representations of the language.
+-Model 3.6.1 B for C#, and model ThreePointZero for C++ are the best available representations of the language.

 #### Version